Guide to Using the pgvector PostgreSQL Extension in ServBay

 Enabling the pgvector Extension in ServBay's PostgreSQL

-ServBay has already included the pgvector
+ServBay includes the pgvector

 .